Excel INT Function

 The Excel INT function returns the integer part of a decimal number by rounding down to the integer.
 Note the INT function rounds down, so negative numbers become more negative.
 For example, while INT(10.8) returns 10, INT(-10.8) returns -11.

 - number - The number from which you want an integer.

-Use the INT function when you want only the integer part of a decimal number, and it's ok to always round the number down.
-For example, INT (3.99) returns the number 3.
+- Use the INT function when you want the integer part of a decimal number, and it's OK to always round down.

-Use the TRUNC function if you want the exact integer part of both negative and positive numbers.
+- Use the TRUNC function if you only want the exact the integer part of both negative and positive numbers.